maxim-zhao/sms-build-tools/README.md

 ## WLA DX

-1. Open a Visual Studio develoepr tools command prompt in the wla-dx/ directory
+1. Open a Visual Studio developer tools command prompt in the wla-dx/ directory
 2. `cmake . && cmake --build . --config Release -j`

 Output is at `wla-dx/binaries/Release/wla*.exe`.

 ## PSGTool

-Included as a binary, no source available.
+Included as a binary, no source available. `psgtool.cmd` wraps it to make it easier to invoke from the path.

+# Using

+1. Download tools.7z
+2. Decompress somewhere
+3. Add that somewhere to the path
+4. ENJOY!!!